yws888/website_for_TAP/README.md

 Assumptions/Interpretations:

 - Non-CRUD actions can be logged
-- There is no performance limitation hence collectstatic was used to collect static files for nginx
+- There is no memory size limitation hence collectstatic was used to collect static files for nginx
+- Add to cart features are not required as payment options is not required, but can be added in future if needed

 Notes on architecture decisions: